🤿 25 Best Spots for Snorkeling in Maui + Tips & Maps (2023)

 Ahihi Bay is part of the protected ʻĀhihi-Kīnaʻu Natural Area Reserve.
 While the beach itself may not be impressive, the underwater world here is one of outrageous beauty.

-Snorkeling access is available at Kanahena Beach and ‘Āhihi Cove, and the best entry points are clearly signposted with a brown sign with a yellow butterfly fish on it.
+Snorkeling access is available at Kanahena Beach and ‘Āhihi Cove.
+The best entry points are clearly signposted with a brown sign that has a yellow butterfly fish on it.

-Dolphins are often seen here, as well as sea turtles and monk seals.
+Dolphins are often seen here, as well as sea turtles and monk seals, but we only saw fish on our visit.

 🐚 10.
 Five Caves & Makena Landing